R.E.M.: 1980–1982: Formation and first releases

 Mitch Easter (left) was R.E.M.'s producer until 1984, helping to define the band's early sound.

 The band members eventually dropped out of school to focus on their developing group.
 They found a manager in Jefferson Holt, a record store clerk who was so impressed by an R.E.M. performance in his hometown of Chapel Hill, North Carolina, that he moved to Athens.
-R.E.M.'s success was almost immediate in Athens and surrounding areas; the band drew progressively larger crowds for shows, which caused some resentment in the Athens music scene.
+R.E.M.'s success was almost immediate in Athens and surrounding areas; the band drew progressively larger crowds for shows, which caused some resentment in the local scene.
 Over the next year and a half, R.E.M. toured throughout the Southern United States.
 Touring was arduous because a touring circuit for alternative rock bands did not then exist.
 "We made it up as we went along with people who owned bars or pizza joints or coffee shops or gay bars or biker bars," said Mills.
 "Anybody that wanted this kind of music there, they would make a way for it to happen in their place.
 It was so exciting."
 The group toured in an old blue van driven by Holt (and any band member except Stipe), and lived on a food allowance of $2 each per day.

 In April 1981, R.E.M. recorded their first single, "Radio Free Europe", at producer Mitch Easter's Drive-In Studio in Winston-Salem, North Carolina, after a recommendation by Peter Holsapple.
 Initially distributing it as a four-track demo tape to clubs, record labels and magazines, the single was released in July 1981 on the local independent record label Hib-Tone with an initial pressing of 1,000 copies—600 of which were sent out as promotional copies.
 The single quickly sold out, and another 6,000 copies were pressed due to popular demand, despite the original pressing leaving off the record label's contact details.
 Despite its limited pressing, the single garnered critical acclaim, and was listed as one of the ten best singles of the year by The New York Times.

 R.E.M. recorded the Chronic Town EP with Easter in October 1981, and planned to release it on a new indie label named Dasht Hopes.
 However, I.R.S.
 Records acquired a demo of the band's first recording session with Easter that had been circulating for months.
 The band turned down the advances of major label RCA Records in favor of I.R.S., with whom they signed a contract in May 1982.
 I.R.S. released Chronic Town that August as its first American release.
 A positive review of the EP by NME praised the songs' auras of mystery, and concluded, "R.E.M. ring true, and it's great to hear something as unforced and cunning as this."